dfinity/portal/docs/developer-docs/setup/manage-canisters.md

 # Managing canisters

+## Overview

-If you have experimented with using the SDK by following the tutorials in this section or by cloning examples from the [examples](https://github.com/dfinity/examples) repository, you are already familiar with how to build and deploy programs as **canisters**.
+If you have experimented with using the IC SDK by following the tutorials in this section or by cloning examples from the [examples](https://github.com/dfinity/examples) repository, you are already familiar with how to build and deploy programs as **canisters**.
 This section provides additional information about the canister lifecycle and how to manage canisters.

 ## Obtaining a canister identifier